 Early science fiction writers like Jules Verne and Edgar Allan Poe fueled the public's interest in voyages to other worlds, and as technology developed some people began to wonder if that might not indeed be possible for advanced civilizations.
 The first reports of what could be called UFOs emerged in the late 1800s, though in those days they didn't use terms like "UFO" or "flying saucer," but instead "airships."

-The most dramatic early UFO encounter occurred in 1897 in Texas, when E.E.
-Haydon, a newspaper reporter for the Dallas Morning News, described an amazing UFO encounter complete with a crashed spacecraft, dozens of eyewitnesses, a recovered dead Martian body, and metallic wreckage (fifty years later a nearly identical story would circulate about a crash in the neighboring state of New Mexico).
-The fantastic tale unraveled when researchers could find no eyewitnesses to support Haydon's story, and nothing of the alien nor the "several tons" of mysterious spacecraft wreckage was ever found.
+The most dramatic early UFO encounter occurred in 1897 Texas, when E.E.
+Haydon, a newspaper reporter for the Dallas Morning News, described an amazing encounter complete with a crashed spacecraft, dozens of eyewitnesses, a recovered dead Martian body, and metallic wreckage (50 years later a nearly identical story would circulate about a crash in the neighboring state of New Mexico).
+The fantastic tale unraveled when researchers could find no eyewitnesses to support Haydon's story, and nothing of the alien or the "several tons" of mysterious spacecraft wreckage was ever found.
 It turned out that Haydon had made the whole story up as a publicity stunt to attract tourists.
-[UFO Quiz: What’s Really Out There]

 Another famous UFO sighting occurred near Phoenix, Arizona, in March 1997 when a series of bright lights were reported in the night skies.
 Though it is known that the military dropped flares over a nearby proving ground during routine exercises around the time of the sightings, UFO buffs dismiss the government's explanation of the lights and insist there's more to the story.

 Since then, a host of UFO sightings have been reported.
 Here are a handful that in recent years got a lot of attention, with links to articles from the time: